-The moment you get your breast pump serves as simply the beginning of your breastmilk journey.
-From unboxing it, learning how to use it, late-night pumping sessions, and more, you and your pump have a lot of work to do together.
-That’s why it’s crucial to take care of your breast pump by regularly replacing certain parts so it can take care of you during your entire breast pumping journey.
+The moment you get your breast pump serves as simply the beginning of your breast milk journey.
+From unboxing it, learning how to use it, late-night pumping sessions, you and your pump have a lot of work to do together.
+That’s why it’s crucial to take care of your breast pump by regularly replacing certain parts so it can take care of you.

-Also, by frequently breast pumping and sanitizing your supplies the parts that become stretched and worn out, they may become cracked or form crevices that make it easier for residue, bacteria, and mold to build up in.
+Frequent use and sanitization of your pump supplies can make them stretched and worn out.
+They may even crack or form crevices that make it easier for residue, bacteria, and mold to build up in.
 New parts help keep your breastmilk cleaner!

 How often you should replace your breast pump supplies can vary based on how often you use your breast pump.
 A mom that exclusively breast pumps about 9 times a day and sanitizes their pump more frequently than a mom that only pumps 3 to 4 times per day will need to replace her parts more often.
-However, a good reference to keep in mind is replacing your parts every 90 days.
+A good general guideline to follow is to replace parts every 90 days.